This Post Is Sponsored By Disney Books! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

 And Star Wars fan or not, there is something in this story for the whole family.
 I can read some of the other novels, while my children enjoy A Test Of Courage.
 Teenagers will connect with the main character while little ones will love the adventure!

-Available now, this is the perfect entry book for anyone who has never seen or read Star Wars before.
+This is the perfect entry book for anyone who has never seen or read Star Wars before.
 Whether you remember watching Luke first get his lightsaber in A New Hope when you were a kid, or you’re just starting to discover this magical, sci-fi universe, all of your kids will love this story.
 Plus, it might just inspire a new love of reading in your little ones!

 Need more fun family videos?
 Subscribe to City Girl Gone Mom on YouTube!